tjschutte/Ocean-Spray-Berry-Counter/README.md

 * USB Mini-B Cable
 * one external push-button connected to D12 input on Arduino, as a button to display current count

-## Assembly
+## Assembly for using the range sensor
 1. Arduino: A4 - VL6180x: SDA
 2. Arduino: A5 - VL6180x: SCL
 3. Arduino: 5V - VL6180x: VCC
 4. Arduino: GND - VL6180x: GND
-5. Arduino: D12 - push button pin 1
+5. Arduino: D3 - push button pin 1 (the other pin of push sensor connects to Arduino's GND)
-6. Arduino: GND - push button pin 2

 ## Software installation and programming on microcontroller
 For installing the counting Software on the Arduino, you will need the Arduino IDE which can be found here: [https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software).
 Download and extract the zip of this repository to your chosen location.
 Then using the Arduino IDE open the "sketch" program (the .ino file).